COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Rocks of different colours.](ExampleImages/rockcolours.png)

 ### Tank – Mesh (10%)
-Create a mesh of a Tank with a hull (a colour of your choice, octagonal in shape), a turret (a colour of your choice, rectangular in shape) and a gun (colour of your choice, rectangular in shape).
+Create a mesh of a Tank with a hull (colour of your choice, octagonal in shape), a turret (colour of your choice, rectangular in shape) and a gun (colour of your choice, rectangular in shape).
 You may add more detail to this tank if you like, but remember to keep the basic shape legible for marking.

 ![Image of a basic tank](ExampleImages/basictank.png)